davidRamalho/LaunchcodeChallenge/README.md

 # Launchcode Take Home Test

-This test actually ended up being a lot of fun.
+# Planning and Project Decisions

+When planning on how to tackle the challenge I first did some research on how to go about creating the database to allow for migrations and seeding.
+I decided to use knex as it seems to be a widely used framework and easy to use.
+However, I had never used it before, so that ate up some research time.

+While planning the ERD for the databse I used moqups.com.
+Link: https://app.moqups.com/hVsFCVbeXS/view/page/ad64222d5

+I decided to only include 12 airports in the database for ease of use.
+However, with more time I would have liked to connect the application with a flights API (Google Flights for example), in order to have more realistic data.

 If I had more time I would have liked to add some unit testing and to also make the front-end design more responsive and less broken.
 I also would have expanded the database to include users and allow for user login and logout.
 In addition I would have added constraints/validation to input data in order to reduce bugs.
 I also would have deployed the app.

 # Installing the Application